 Details on Caring For Rubber Tree Plants

-If your bedroom is consistently warm and draft-free, these easy to grow, pretty indoor plants may be the perfect choice for you.
+If your bedroom is consistently warm and draft-free, these easy-to-grow, pretty indoor plants may be the perfect choice.

 Chinese Evergreen’s pale green leaves are glossy and have attractive, white markings.
 Keep the plant’s soil slightly moist on an ongoing basis.

-Dracaena plants come in many different species, and all are very easy to grow.
+Dracaena plants come in many different species and are very easy to grow.

-These plants have pretty, strappy leaves that are available in different markings, patterns, and colors.
+These plants have pretty, strappy leaves available in different markings, patterns, and colors.
 Some of the most popular varieties are:

 - Dracaena Janet Craig

 - Janet Craig ‘Compacta’ is perfect for a nightstand